-Waiting lists
+• Waiting lists

-The LA will maintain waiting lists for all Bracknell Forest maintained schools.
+The LA will maintain waiting lists for all Bracknell Forest community and voluntary controlled schools.
 Applicants not offered a place at a higher preference school than that which has been offered will automatically be placed on a waiting list for a school that is within Bracknell.
 Parents should be aware that their child's name can go up or down the waiting list according to the priority of new additions to the list, for example someone moving into the area is placed on the appropriate place on the waiting list.
 Waiting lists must be maintained in criteria order at all times.
-The LA will maintain the waiting lists for all Bracknell Forest maintained schools for the school year for which they have applied.
+The LA will maintain the waiting lists for all Bracknell Forest community and voluntary controlled schools for the school year for which they have applied.
 At the end of the school year the waiting list will end and parents will need to reapply for a place for the following year.
 No reminders will be sent.